eduk8s-tests/lab-examiner-test/workshop/content/deploying-a-pod.md

   <tbody>
     <tr>
       <td width="50px"><span class="fas fa-tasks"></span></td>
-      <td>Create a pod named "one".</td>
+      <td>Deploy a pod with a specific name.</td>
       <td width="50px">{%- render "verify_test.liquid", test: "pod-named-one" -%}</td>
     </tr>
   </tbody>
 </table>

-In this this task you are required to deploy a pod with name "one".
+In this this task you are required to deploy a pod.
+The name of the pod must be "one".

-The user is supposed to work it out themselves, but because it isn't a normal thing one would do, we'll give you command here anyway.
+Don't know how.
+One way is to execute the following command.

 ```execute
 kubectl run one -it --image=busybox:latest --restart=Never -- sh
 ```

+You could also have manually created a ``Pod`` resource definition as a YAML or JSON file and